 You'll see a screen where you need to choose your desired video quality.

-- The higher resolution of 720p (HD) is available to users on the Creator Plan and above, or for a one-off fee.
+- The higher resolution of 720p (HD) is available to users on the Creator Plan and above.

-- The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans, or for a one-off fee.
+- The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans.

 3. If you've used a premium feature you'll see a payment screen